-There were no voltage performance issues identified with the inclusion of the Generating Facility; refer to Area Report and/or Subtransmission Assessment Report for additional details.
+There were no voltage performance issues identified with the inclusion of the Generating Facility, refer to Area Report for additional details.

 4. Required Mitigations

 There is no mitigation required related to the power flow analysis as there were no overloads identified under the normal, single, or multiple contingency conditions.